zerasul/mdbook_en/13Scroll/scroll.md

 * Example of displacement by lines; let's see how to deform a logo to make an effect using displacement.
 * Example of plane displacement; in this case, we are going to perform the famous paralax effect so that we can see how the plane is displaced to show a larger map.
 * Example of displacement by Tiles; in this last example, we are going to see how using 1 Tile and a Tilemap, we can generate a rain effect, using displacement by Tiles.
+* Example of plane displacement but using the new Structure called Map.

 Remember that all the examples mentioned in this book are available in the Github repository that accompanies this book; here is the address: